karllhughes/personal-blog/readme.md

 #### Importing Data
 The initial data can be imported from the server: `scp -r <USER>@<IP>:/database ./database`

-## Local Setup
-Okay, I know Docker's not for everyone, but you can also run this application locally.
-Here's a rundown of the process:

-### Local Development
-- Clone this repo.
-- At the command line, run `npm install`.
-- Then build the project: `npm run webpack`.
-- Start the nodemon server by running `npm start`.

-The blog will be running on your localhost at port 3000.

-To listen for changes to the frontend assets, you can open a new terminal window and run `npm run webpack:watch`.

 ## License
 Copyright 2017, Karl Hughes